-Using pressure to taper and curve a metal tube—the process called swaging—proved to be the best way to produce the legs.
-Inserting a screw in the legs and rotating them in opposite directions makes quick work of assembly—and makes a strong joint too.
+Using pressure to taper and curve a metal tube – the 'swaging' process – proved to be the best way to produce the legs.
+Inserting a screw in the legs and rotating them in opposite directions makes quick work of assembly, and makes a strong joint too.
 You can assemble the pieces yourself and save money on shipping.

 What's Your Style?

-You can have a swag leg desk, a work table, a round dining table, a rectangular dining table.
+The Nelson Swag Leg Group includes a desk, a work table, a round dining table and a rectangular dining table.
 All have chrome bases with walnut stretchers.
 All have adjustable glides.

-Although it was introduced in 1958, the desk seems to have been designed to fit today's compact electronics.
+Although it was introduced in 1958, the desk seems to have been designed to fit today’s compact electronics.
 A grommet for cable management has been added to the back of the desk.
-Colorful cubbyholes at the back keep materials organized and at hand, and one fits a laptop computer.
-Two molded plastic drawers store small items.
+Colourful cubbyholes at the back keep materials organised and at hand, and one fits a laptop computer.
+Two moulded plastic drawers store smaller items.

-The work table provides plenty of room to spread out papers; dining tables can also be meeting tables.
+The work table provides plenty of room to spread out papers, while the dining tables double as meeting tables.

-George Nelson began with the legs, insisting that they be made of metal, machine formed, and prefinished.
+George Nelson began with the legs, insisting that they be made of metal, machine formed and pre-finished.
 And beautiful.
 He wanted that graceful curve.
-He also wanted them to be easy for the consumer to assemble, so the desk and tables could be shipped knocked down to save on costs.
+He also wanted them to be easy for the consumer to assemble, so the desk and tables could be shipped flat to save on costs.

-Swaging—using pressure to taper and curve a metal tube—proved to be the best way to produce the legs, which are 16-gauge steel and have adjustable glides.
-Nelson added solid walnut stretchers that bolt to the legs for a stable, durable base common to the desk and tables.
+Swaging – using pressure to taper and curve a metal tube – proved to be the best way to produce the legs, which are 16-gauge steel and have adjustable glides.
+Nelson added solid walnut stretchers that bolt to the legs for a stable, durable base that is shared by the desk and tables.